ehlesp/smallab-k8s-pve-guide/G034 - Deploying services 03 ~ Gitea - Part 3 - PostgreSQL database server.md

 - The Gitea database user's password.
 - The Prometheus metrics exporter user's password.

-Put them all as variables in the same properties file, to be loaded later as variables of a Secret resource.
+Put them all as variables in the same properties file, to be loaded later as variables of a `Secret` resource:

-1. Create a `dbusers.pwd` file under the `secrets` path.
+1. Create a `dbusers.pwd` file under the `secrets` path:

-    ~~~bash
+    ~~~sh
     $ touch $HOME/k8sprjs/gitea/components/db-postgresql/secrets/dbusers.pwd
     ~~~

-2. Fill `dbusers.pwd` with the following lines.
+2. Enter the passwords in `secrets/dbusers.pwd`:

     ~~~properties
     postgresql-superuser-password=l0nG.Pl4in_T3xt_sEkRet_p4s5wORD-FoR_s4pEruZ3r!